 Students are involved in review meetings wherever possible.
 Their opinion is sought through:

 - Individual conversations

 - Mentoring

 - Pupil questionnaire

 - Attendance at Annual Review meetings

 - Attendance at meetings with outside agencies and parents

-- Use of Pupil Passports.
+- Use of Pupil learning plans.

 Evaluation of the Policy